Fruitcoco/Data-science-project-of-Recipes-and-Ratings/README.md

 Our choice of null hypothesis is a good choice since it is a probability model that we can simulate under.
 Our alternative hypothesis works well as a different viewpoint on how the recipe and rating data were generated compared with null hypothesis.
 Sample average is a reasonable choice of test statistics since calories is numerical.
 0.05 is common cutoff for hypothesis testing and provides us significant level of confidence to reject the null hypothesis.

-We also embeded the empirical distribution of sample mean of calories with “bad” rating comment
+We also embeded the empirical distribution of sample mean of calories with “bad” rating comment.

-We also embeded the empirical distribution of sample mean of calories

 <iframe src="assets/hypothesis_testing.html" width=800 height=600 frameBorder=0></iframe>